mitesh1409/interview-prep/Node.js/Index.md

 * worker threads vs cluster vs child_process comparison
 * using global error handlers like process.on('uncaughtException')
 * using global error handlers like process.on('unhandledRejection')
+* How do you design an observability stack in AWS for a large microservices system?

 https://www.youtube.com/watch?v=Nz-nPR5YJbw&t=997s